Murder of Alesha MacPhail: Enquiries and arrest

 Police Scotland opened a murder investigation following the results of the autopsy.
 Chief Superintendent Hazel Hendren, the local police commander, stated that "Every available resource from across Police Scotland is being made available to this major investigation".
 Detective Superintendent Stuart Houston made a successful plea for information from the public.
 The police conducted searches at the MacPhail residence, while heavily patrolling the streets of Bute and making house-to-house inquiries.
 Several parts of the island were cordoned off while forensic experts searched for evidence.
 Investigators believed from an early stage that the murderer remained on Bute.

 Janette Campbell, the mother of Aaron Campbell, helped with the initial search for Alesha.
 In response to the police request for information, she checked the CCTV system installed outside her home and found footage of her son leaving and returning twice during the hours that the girl disappeared.
 When she quizzed him over his whereabouts, Aaron insisted that he knew nothing about the case.
 Janette was pleased with his response, but nevertheless reported the footage to the police to remove any suspicion.

 Aaron Campbell was initially interviewed by Detective Constable Gavin McKellar and Detective Sergeant Steven Hendrie as a possible witness.
 He co-operated with the questions, showing no signs of worry or intimidation, and claimed that he had been buying and smoking cannabis.
 He was arrested on suspicion of murder on 4 July, and taken to a police station in Glasgow, where he answered "no comment" to all questions.
 The following day, he was charged with the murder and rape of Alesha MacPhail and remanded in custody.
 On 13 July, he appeared at Greenock Sheriff Court and did not submit a plea.

 Trial

-Campbell appeared at the High Court in Glasgow on 10 December 2018 for indictment proceedings.
-He entered a "not guilty" plea to the charge of abducting, raping, and murdering Alesha MacPhail.
+Campbell appeared at the High Court in Glasgow on 10 December 2018 for a plea hearing.
+He pleaded not guilty to the abduction, rape and murder of Alesha MacPhail.
 A trial was set for February 2019, with Iain McSporran QC acting as prosecutor and Brian McConnachie QC acting as Campbell's defence advocate.
 A second charge of attempting to defeat the ends of justice was dropped during the trial.
 Because he was younger than 18, the media were banned from reporting Campbell's name for the duration of the trial.